dbrait/dbrait-blog/about.md

 title: About
 ---

-I am a Toronto based data scientist hoping to tell interesting stories through data.

-Open to interesting consulting or writing opportunities.
+I am a Toronto based data scientist.
+I enjoy working with data and using it to tell compelling stories.
+For companies looking to create a data driven content marketing I am available to set up the data pipeline, shape the strategy and write content.

 Please feel free to email me at: david.brait@gmail.com